 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) ofsection 143 of tire Act we give in the "Annexure A" a statement on the matters specified inparagraphs 3 and 4 of the Order.
+1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the "Annexure A" a statement on the matters specified inparagraphs 3 and 4 of the Order.

 2. As required by Section 143(3) of the Act we report that:

-a) The Balance Sheet Statement of Profit and Loss and Cash Flow Statement dealtwith by this report are in agreement with lire books of account.
+a) The Balance Sheet Statement of Profit and Loss and the Cash Flow Statement dealtwith by this report are in agreement with the books of account;

-b) In our opinion the aforesaid financial statements comply with the accountingstandards specified under section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014.
+b) In our opinion the aforesaid financial statements comply with the accountingstandards specified under section 133 of the Act read with rule 7 of the Companies(Accounts) Rules 2014.

-e) With respect to the other matters to be included in tire Auditor's Report inaccordance with Rules 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to tire best of our information and according to the explanations given to us:
+e) With respect to the other matters to be included in the Auditor's Report inaccordance with Rules 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous:

-i.
-The Company has disclosed the impact of pending litigations on its financialposition in its financial statements - Refer Note 29 to the financial statements.
+i) The Company has disclosed the impact of pending litigations on its financialposition in its financial statements as referred to in Note no. 31 to the financialstatements;

 For Paresh Rakesh & Associates